Where to store my music? Or it's time to discover VOX Cloud: Unlimited Music Storage!

 • at the moment it is available only for Apple devices;

 • it is closely tied to the VOX music player for Mac & iPhone (but we think it is an advantage!);

 • it is absolutely infinite, which is horrible because now you have to think which album you forgot to upload! :)

-Learn more about LOOP - the best music cloud storage without quality and space restrictions.
+Learn more about VOX Cloud - the best music cloud storage without quality and space restrictions.